steffenskov/PerformantReflection/README.md

 It has a sped-up version of the .Net built-in `Activator.CreateInstance`: `TypeInstantiator.CreateInstance`.
 This is archived by reflecting types just once, and emitting IL to create new dynamic methods.
 Finally a delegate is cached for these dynamic methods, and invoking these delegates has basically no performance penalty.

-It also has an `InstanceBuilder` for instantiating classes and setting properties with private setters to some custom value.
+It also has an `ObjectBuilder`/`InterfaceObjectBuilder` for instantiating classes/interfaces and setting properties with private setters to some custom value.
 I personally use this for Fakes in integration tests, when Mocks don't cut it.

 Finally there's the `InterfaceImplementationGenerator` which allows you to create implementation classes of interfaces on-the-fly.
 This can be quite useful for exchanging e.g. JSON based messages.